-(Editor’s note: While you’re working from home, some distractions — like pets and other humans that rely on you for help — are priorities that need your immediate attention.
+(Editor’s note: While you’re working from home due to the pandemic or other situations, some distractions — like pets and humans that rely on you for help — are priorities that need your immediate attention.
 These tips are to help you overcome the technological distractions that pull you away from your goals.)

 Working from home can be a challenge.
 You grab a beverage, head to your work space, put on your headphones, and sit down to work … only to be met with a buzzing phone, a knock on your door, or if you have children, perhaps a cry from down the hall.

 Aside from the personal distractions at home, how are any of us supposed to accomplish anything amidst a constant flurry of pings, rings, buzzes, and chirps?
 It’s almost like the odds are stacked against us.
 Some companies even have employees dedicated to studying psychology in order to create addictive technology and products designed to steal your focus, to the point where you willingly give away your attention.